m1kemu/m1kemu.github.io/_posts/2020-05-07-python-av-evasion.md

 ## Conclusion

-For the Offensive folks, I hope I've given you some good ideas on getting shellcode around around AV tools using Python.
+For the Offensive folks, I hope I've given you some good ideas on getting shellcode around around AV/EDR tools using Python.
 For such an old trick, it really stands up well.
 For the Defensive folks, I recommend taking a deeper look at these types of binaries.
 I can't foresee many situations where they would be very useful, but there are a few.
 If new ways of executing Python scripts on Windows (Ironpython?), I can can imagine the use of python for shellcode execution will become more popular.

 Thanks for reading.